Bachelor of Arts (BA) in Home Science Career Path

 Challenges

-• Finding a job: Graduates may face competition for job opportunities, particularly in fields such as interior design and home economics where there may be a limited number of job openings.
+• Finding a job: Graduates may face competition for job opportunities, particularly in fields such as interior design and home economics, where there may be a limited number of job openings.

 • Staying current: Graduates may find it challenging to keep up with the latest trends and developments in the field, as new technologies and products are continually being developed.

-• Interpersonal skills: Graduates may find it challenging to work effectively with others, particularly if they are working in a field that requires them to interact with a wide range of individuals and groups.
+• Interpersonal skills: Graduates may find it challenging to work effectively with others, mainly if they are working in a field that requires them to interact with a wide range of individuals and groups.

 Why Choose a Bachelor of Arts in Home Science?